This gorgeous Glazed Lemon Bundt Cake is perfect for summer entertaining. A soft and tender lemon cake drizzled with a simple lemon glaze.

 - 60 ml (1/4 cup) fresh lemon juice

-- Pour the batter into your prepared bundt pan and then bake for approximately 40 minutes or until a skewer inserted into the middle of the cake comes out clean.
-Leave the cake to cool for about 15 minutes before carefully transferring to a wire rack to cool completely.
+- Pour cake batter into your prepared bundt pan and bake for approximately 40-45 minutes or until a skewer inserted into the middle of the cake comes out clean.
+Leave the cake to cool for about 15 minutes before running a knife around the edges and carefully removing the cake from the bundt pan and transferring to a wire rack to cool completely.

 - Meanwhile, make the lemon glaze.
 Combine the butter, sugar, lemon juice and milk and mix until smooth using a fork or whisk until smooth.
 Pour glaze over cooled cake.
 Scatter over extra lemon zest.

 Bundt pan: If you don’t have a bundt pan, you can use this recipe to make a two layer 8-inch cake.

 This recipe was first published on Sweetest Menu in September 2017.